Everson-Menezes/Everson-Menezes/README.md

 🔭I’m from Brazil living Pinhalzinho – SP and currently working at Tata Consultancy Service.

-🌱 I’m currently learning about .NET
+🌱 I’m currently learning about Flutter